 If you suffered a traumatic disfigurement because of someone else’s negligence, contact the Omaha scarring and disfigurement attorney at Bottlinger Law L.L.C.
 With years of experience advocating for victims of traumatic injuries, we can thoroughly evaluate your case and determine if you can receive compensation for your injuries.
 Call us at (402) 505-8234 to learn what options are available to you today.

-Following a catastrophic injury, most serious injuries that require surgery often lead to at least minor scarring.
+Following a catastrophic accident, most serious injuries that require surgery often lead to at least minor scarring.
 Sometimes, however, the damage can be extensive, leading to permanent disfigurements or extensive scarring across a victim’s skin and even into the soft tissue.